bizz84/multiple-counters-flutter/README.md

 - Increment or decrement existing counters
 - Remove counters (swipe left to dismiss)

-## Firebase Database
+## Database

-The app uses Firebase Realtime Database as a source of truth for the state of the counters.
+The app uses Firebase as a source of truth for the state of the counters.
 This allows the data to be **easily synced** across multiple clients.
+Realtime Database and Cloud Firestore are both supported (see `database.dart` class).

 **NOTE**: For simplicity, the whole database has public read/write access, and counters can't be set per-user.
 For a production app it would be more appropriate to set user access rules.